What is Inside Out?

-Inside Out is Soulscape’s creative-arts mental-health project for young people.
-It was first commissioned by Bracknell Council in 2016, and currently visits eight Wokingham and Bracknell secondary schools.
-It aims to give young people a greater awareness of mental health and provides them with an enjoyable opportunity to express themselves through professionally led creative art sessions.
+Inside Out is Soulscape’s creative arts mental health project for young people.
+It was first commissioned by Bracknell Council in 2016.
+It aims to give young people a greater awareness of mental health and provides them with an enjoyable opportunity to express themselves through professionally-led creative art sessions.

 ‘I don’t want today to finish.’